 We provide access to thousands of e-books; you can find most of them in LibrarySearch - just enter your keywords in the search box.
-If you get too many results use the filters on the right:
+There are two ways to restrict your search to e-books:

 E-book collections we subscribe to

 There's also a list of freely available e-book services at the bottom of the page.

 |Academic Library||Over 500 titles including politics, culture and media|

 |ACLS Humanities E-book project||Over 4,300 titles with over 500 added each year|

 |APA E-books Collection||Psychology textbooks published by the American Psychological Association in 2011 and 2012|

 |Cambridge Core - Cambridge University Press e-books and journals